 Skip to main content

 If you need extra cash to pay for healthcare costs and other needs during retirement, you may be wondering if a reverse mortgage is the answer.
 Taking out a reverse mortgage is a big decision.
-Before you act, it's important to learn more about what a reverse mortgage is and how it works.
+Before you act, it's important to learn how a reverse mortgage works and its potential benefits and drawbacks.

 What is a reverse mortgage?